toorop/tmail/README.md

 ## Contribute

-Feel free to inspect & improve tmail code, PR are welcome ;)
+Feel free to inspect & improve tmail code, PR are welcomed ;)

 If you are not a coder, you can contribute too: